-Disclaimer - The coverage presented in this program are under constant revision as new sites or facilities are added.
+\Disclaimer - The coverage's presented in this program are under constant revision as new sites or facilities are added.
 They may not contain all the potential or existing sites or facilities.
 The West Virginia Bureau for Public Health is not responsible for the use or interpretation of this information.

-Please report any revisions or updates on either the map or inventory in writing to the WVBPH.
+Please report any inaccuracies on either the map or inventory by phoning 304-558-2981.

-Table 2: Potential Contaminant Sources (PCS)
+Table 2.
+Potential Contaminant Sources (PCS)

-Sequential Map PCS Threat to
+Sequential Мар PCS Associated Threat

-Number Code Category PCS Name Associated Chemicals GW
+Number Code Category PCS Name Chemicals to GW

 Drinking Water Treatment

-1 M-5 Municipal Plants D Low
+1 M-5 Municipal Plants D L

+2 A-18 Agriculture Pasture MP, SOC L

+3 A-22 Agriculture Other

 MP, VOC, SOC, TO,

-2 R-6 Residential Septic Systems (leach field) NN Medium
+4 R-6 Residential Septic Systems (leach field) NN M

+Residential (single family

+5 R-4 Residential homes) VOC, SOC, NN Н